BeeGass/Deep-Q-Learning/README.md

 # Deep_Q-Learning

+## What Files Should I Look At
+* There has been poor use of version control due in part to the newness of google colab to the group.
+* To view code associated with the latest iteration in our approach to DQN please refer to [Deep_Q_Network.ipynb](https://github.com/BeeGass/Deep-Q-Learning/blob/main/Deep_Q_Network.ipynb).
+If you want to view the visualization to portions of DQN please refer to [Manim_For_DQN.ipynb](https://github.com/BeeGass/Deep-Q-Learning/blob/main/Manim_For_DQN.ipynb)

 ## Resources That Helped
 * [Gym Documentation Is Fantastic](https://gym.openai.com/envs/#toy_text)
 * [cyoon1729's "vanillaDQN" has some incredibly clear and concise code](https://github.com/cyoon1729/deep-Q-networks)